 The insurance industry is rapidly evolving.
 For centuries, the industry was able to rest on its laurels because information was inaccessible.
 Customers were operating in the dark with little insight into competitive policies and coverage.
 Insurance was often mandatory or a necessity for financial security.
 For decades, there was not a need for insurance providers to prioritize the customer experience because – although people lacked trust and affinity for their providers – turnover was low.
 The industry, though, looks a lot different today.

-Why Insurance Providers Should Evaluate an AI Chatbot for Business
+Why Providers Should Evaluate an Insurance Chatbot with AI for their Business

 Consumers are now in control.
 Information is readily accessible at their fingertips.
 Policyholders are empowered to look at reviews, see coverage options and pricing, and compare offerings from a growing set of established auto, health, car and life insurance providers as well as digital disruptors.